The Castro in San Francisco City and County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: Civil Rights • Government & Politics • Industry & Commerce.
 A significant historical month for this entry is November 1977.

 Location.
 37° 45.584′ N, 122° 26.085′ W. Marker is in San Francisco, California, in San Francisco City and County.
 It is in The Castro.
-Marker can be reached from Castro Street north of 19th Street.
+It can be reached from Castro Street north of 19th Street.
 Touch for map.
 Marker is at or near this postal address: 575 Castro Street, San Francisco CA 94114, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Gertrude Stein (a few steps from this marker); Randy Shilts (a few steps from this marker); Christine Jorgensen (a few steps from this marker); Harry Hay (a few steps from this marker); Keith Haring (within shouting distance of this marker); Sylvester (within shouting distance of this marker); Frida Kahlo (within shouting distance of this marker); Bayard Rustin (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Gertrude Stein (a few steps from this marker); Randy Shilts (a few steps from this marker); Christine Jorgensen (a few steps from this marker); Harry Hay (a few steps from this marker); Keith Haring (within shouting distance of this marker); Sylvester (within shouting distance of this marker); Frida Kahlo (within shouting distance of this marker); Bayard Rustin (within shouting distance of this marker).
 Touch for a list and map of all markers in San Francisco.

 Also see . . .